-- small cup of water for painting
+- a small cup of water for painting

 I set up all of the supplies on the party table with each place setting having everything they would need to create the magnet.
 I find it is best to have the supplies individually set up so each child can begin creating their project without having to find the supplies they will need.
-I even pre-cut the magnet strips and applied it to the back of each wood shape.
+I even pre-cut the magnet strips and applied them to the back of each wood shape.

 The kids painted their wood shapes and then glued on the dog embellishment.
 They came out so cute!
-There are many other things you could decorate these magnets with including rhinestones and stickers if you wish.
+There are many other things you could decorate these magnets with, including rhinestones and stickers if you wish.

 Puppy Dog Party Favors